ArminJo/OpenledRace/README.md

  *  Compensation for blocked millis() timer during draw.
  *  Checks for RAM availability.
  *  Overlapping of cars is handled by using addPixelColor() for drawing.
+ *  **Development mode**, where Gravity, Friction and Drag can be set by potentiomenters.

  <br/>